hesenger/EventPulse/README.md

 - SqlServerEventPersistor: using a single append-only table on SQL Server;
 - PostgreSqlEventPersistor: **planned**;

+Custom implementations can be easily made by implementing `IEventPersistor`.

 ## Building it locally

 Just clone this repo and run the following commands available the Makefile, or